|

 onto existing generic parts than to pay for the tooling to

-make lamps.
+make different lamps.
 The fact that P&A was selling the same parts

 to a number of companies just kept the prices more affordable